adam3smith/web-scraping/web-structure-basics.md

 * To select a node anywhere within a different node, use the outer node followed by a space, then the inner node: `body h1`
 * To select an element with a given id use # followed by the id: `#abstract`
 * To select *all* elements of a given class, use . followed by the class name: `.article-text`. *Remember:* There can be (and often are) multiple elements with the same class.
-* To select a specific element of a given c.ass (or id), simply join them together `div.article-text`
+* To select a specific element of a given class (or id), simply join them together `div.article-text`
+* To select an element based on a different attribute, use `[attribute="value"]`, i.e. `[description="special-content"]`

 ### Exercise
-On our [working example](https://www.legislature.ohio.gov/legislators/legislator-directory) page, what would the CSS selector be for the "Legislator Directory" heading?
+Looking at a specific UK MP, [Diane Abbott](https://www.parliament.uk/biographies/commons/ms-diane-abbott/172), what would the CSS selector be for her Constituency?

 ### A Helpful Tool
 * There are many tools that can help you to generate CSS selectors.
 I like the css selector gadget, which comes as a [Chrome Extension](https://chrome.google.com/webstore/detail/selectorgadget/mhjhnkcfbdhnjickkkdbjoemdmbfginb?hl=en) and a [bookmarklet](https://selectorgadget.com/)
 * By allowing you to select elements in and out of the selection, it makes it easy to generate a CSS selector

 ### Exercise
-* Using the CSS Selector Gadget, find a CSS Selector that includes all *House Representatives* but nothing else.
+* Using the CSS Selector Gadget, on the [directory of MPs](https://www.parliament.uk/mps-lords-and-offices/mps/) find a CSS Selector that includes all letters at the top but nothing else.

 * Caution: The CSS Selector Gadget is wonderfully helpful, but it *can* lead you astray by producing overly specific selectors.